robinhood/faust/docs/developerguide/overview.rst

 the service.

 Since the Service class requires the asyncio loop at start, there's also ServiceProxy.
-This special subclass is used by App and Actor as they are created at module time, for example the module ``t.py``::
+This special subclass is used by App and Agent as they are created at module time, for example the module ``t.py``::

     # t.py